 During the summer, entering freshman will be invited to outline their advanced training in mathematics and to have their knowledge tested.
-They then will be placed in the course which best fits their preparation.
-Some students will receive credit for Math 1 abc and will be allowed to enroll in Math 2 abc.
-Others will take the normal course Math 1 abc or Math 1.5 abc.
+They then will be placed in the course which best fits their preparation: Math 1 abc, Math 1.5 abc, or Math 2 abc.
+Freshmen completing either of the last two courses will have satisfied the Institute requirements for mathematics.

 Physics.
-The required freshman physics course, Ph 1 abc, is quite unlike most advanced placement work, and entering freshmen are encouraged to take Ph 1, whatever their high-school preparation.
+The required freshman physics course, Ph 1 abc, is quite unlike most advanced placement work, and entering freshmen are encouraged to take Ph 1, whatever their high school preparation.
 However, students with unusually advanced backgrounds, wishing to receive credit for Ph 1, should take the College Board Advanced Placement Examination in Physics, Version C. Entering freshmen with scores of 4 or 5 on this examination will be considered for possible advanced placement.